-b) Using printd and rtty Legacy Services
+c) Using printd Legacy Service

-The rtty and printd services have been used in the past, under the UNIX acconf utility, to control printers and bi-directional peripherals.
-To maintain backward compatibility they are still available, but the lpd and tty services should always be used in preference.
+The printd service has been used in the past, under the UNIX axconf utility, to control printers.
+To maintain backward compatibility it's still available, but the lpd and tty services should always be used in preference.